kushendesilva/oes/README.md

         Username - admin
         Password - admin

-If you want to make any changes access the coding by extracting the Online_Examination_System_18s07034.zip zip file.
+If you want to make any changes access the code using IntelliJ IDEA(Pre-configured).

 Please note this is a project I made for my university, so please ignore the long naming conventions.